University of the Highlands and Islands Business Competition 2019/20

 We have received funding and support from the Engineers in Business Fellowship as follows:

 - £3,000 Prize Fund: split into prizes ranging from £500 to £1,000 each for the top individual engineers, teams made up of engineers, or teams comprising students from different disciplines including engineers.
 A mixed team must include at least one engineer to qualify for an engineering prize.

 - The top team or individuals are eligible to have a Sainsbury Management Fellow mentor assigned to them to offer ongoing career guidance and support.
 They will also be invited to select EIBF networking events, such as those held at the Royal Academy of Engineering.

 Many thanks to the following for their sponsorship and support:

-University of the Highlands and Islands, Inverness College UHI, Business Gateway, Developing the Young Workforce (DYW), Harper Macleod LLP, Impact Hub Inverness, In Your Element, Johnston Carmichael and Prince's Trust Enterprise Programme.
+University of the Highlands and Islands, Inverness College UHI, The Apprentice Store, Business Gateway, Engineers in Business Fellowship, Essence of Harris, Harper Macleod LLP, Impact 30, Impact Hub Inverness, and Johnston Carmichael.